qmachine/qmachine/docs/rack-app.rst

 Rack app
 ========

-An experimental implementation of QMachine using Rack_ and Sinatra_ is available in the project repository.
+An experimental implementation of QMachine using Sinatra_ is available in the project repository.
 It uses the `sqlite3 gem`_ to provide persistent storage in a self-contained manner.

 A prebuilt sandbox for testing on localhost is available here_.
 To use it, download the tarball and extract its contents.
 Then, from within the new